mirror/dd-wrt/src/router/rsync/rsync.1.md

     >     rsync -avvv --debug=none src/ dest/
     >     rsync -avA --del --debug=del2,acl src/ dest/

-    Note that some debug messages will only be output when `--stderr=all` is specified, especially those pertaining to I/O and buffer debugging.
+    Note that some debug messages will only be output when the [`--stderr=all`](#opt) option is specified, especially those pertaining to I/O and buffer debugging.

     Beginning in 3.2.0, this option is no longer auto-forwarded to the server side in order to allow you to specify different debug values for each side